osWW-VBS/LimitSettingTool/README.md

 root -l -b -q fit.C
 ```

 To run the `fit.C` check if the input root file name is appropriate.
+We are fitting signal here because fitting is dependent on the CMSSW version.
+And our signal extraction part is in CMSSW_8X while this limit tool we are running on CMSSW_7_1_5.

 ```sh